ehetherington/libtinylogger/guide/examples.md

 With the default format, a command line option to verify that each thread generated the correct number of messages in the correct order may be selected.

-Json and XML formats may also be selected on the command line.
+JSON and XML formats may also be selected on the command line.

 ### clocks.c